AlinaS13/weather-app/README.md

 A simple Weather Aplication

-The program architecture consists of fore distinct pages:
+The program architecture consists of four distinct pages:

 1. "Register" Page: A non-registered user is required to input their name, valid email, and password to log in to the application.